LiamMCode/TypeScript-React_Todo/README.md

 # TypeScript-React_Todo
- An updated version of https://github.com/LiamMCode/React_TODO which uses TypeScript rather than JavaScript
+ An updated version of https://github.com/LiamMCode/React_TODO which uses TypeScript rather than JavaScript and has been improved to include webpack
-    - Implements webpack, Typescript and React

 # Installations
 - `webpack`